rgbedit/rgbedit.github.io/README.md

 # rgbmark.github.io
-This site - site, when you can change rgb colors & get it from button.
+This site - site, thats give you change rgb colors & get it from button.